sifang1678/sifang1678.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Postdoctoral researcher @ University of Bristol, UK.

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a postdoctoral researcher at the [MRC Integrative Epidemiology Unit (IEU)](https://www.bristol.ac.uk/integrative-epidemiology/) at the University of Bristol, affiliated with both [Programme 1 (Mendelian randomization)](https://www.bristol.ac.uk/integrative-epidemiology/research/mendelian-randomization/) and [Programme 3 (Data mining epidemiological relationships)](https://www.biocompute.org.uk/).
+Last November, I submitted my PhD thesis titled "Dissecting causal relationships and molecular mechanisms in disease using genetic risk profiles".
+With an academic background in genetics and genetic epidemiology, my postdoctoral research will focus on triangulating evidence from genetic studies and causal inference analyses.

+Currently, I am conducting a research visit to the [CAUSALab](https://ki.se/en/imm/causalab-at-unit-of-epidemiology-imm-karolinska-institutet-0) (PI: Professor Anita Berglund) at the Karolinsta Institutet (Stockholm, Sweden) under the support of a 6-month Wellcome Trust transition fellowship.